Tropical salt pond ecosystem: Natural threats

 Natural threats include hurricanes and other large storms, salinity changes, runoff, sedimentation, and grazing and predation.
 Hurricanes and other large storms can damage salt pond organisms as well as cause seawater overwash, leading to potentially detrimental salinity changes and physical damage.
 Salinity may also be reduced by precipitation, which can alter community composition by restricting the number and type of species adapted for these conditions.
 Furthermore, increased evapotranspiration can increase salinity and diminish species diversity.
 Local conditions, such as annual rainfall and slope aspect, can determine runoff amounts.
 Influxes of runoff can cause sediment deposition in salt ponds, eventually causing infill of the pond to occur.
 Natural grazing and predation around salt ponds can trample vegetation, increase local erosion, and introduce nutrients to the ecosystem.

 Anthropogenic threats

-Anthropogenic threats to salt ponds include development and altered hydrology, pollution, erosion, and livestock and agricultural operations.
-Salt ponds may be filled, dredged, or removed for marinas, harbors, buildings, or other uses.
+Anthropogenic threats to salt ponds include development and altered hydrology, pollution, erosion, and livestock and agricultural operations, or removed for marinas, harbors, buildings, or other uses.
 Construction in upland areas also affects salt ponds by causing increased erosion and sedimentation.
 Pollution is also a major threat to salt ponds.
 These areas are frequent dumping sites for trash, wastewater, and solid waste.
 Livestock grazing can not only increase erosion through soil compaction and deforestation, but also introduces fertilizers.
 Agriculture can also introduce fertilizers and pesticides, causing algal blooms and reduced water quality.
 Anthropogenic activities, such as fossil fuel burning, can cause increased global temperatures and could lead to the drying of salt ponds.
 As many of the biological functions of salt ponds are unknown, it would be wise to mitigate potential human impact on these vulnerable ecosystems.